Dr John Maiden

 I am a Fellow of the Royal Historical Society and a council member of the Church of England Record Society.

-I am interested in religious history, particularly in Britain and the North Atlantic world, in the twentieth century.
+I am interested in religious history, in Britain and the North Atlantic world, and also from international and transnational perspectives.
 Current focuses include:

-- The post-war British churches and attitudes towards religious diversity; particulary in relation to sharing and selling church buildings.
+- The post-war British churches and religious diversity;

 - 'Public' religious history and engagement of historians of religion with practitioner individuals, institutions and organisations.
 I was Co-I for the AHRC-funded 'Building on History: Religion in London' project.